-The Dreweatts clock department is run by Leighton Gillibrand who is currently accepting consignments for the next curated sale of Fine Clocks, Barometers and Scientific Instruments scheduled for 6 September.
-Amongst the strong selection of items already consigned is a rather interesting small Charles II ebony table or bracket clock by a little-known maker which proved to be more interesting than initially thought.
-Here, Leighton gives us some insight into this intriguing piece.
+Amongst the strong selection of items in our Fine Clocks, Barometers and Scientific Instruments scheduled for 6 September, is Lot 188, a rather interesting small Charles II ebony table or bracket clock by a little-known maker which proved to be more interesting than initially thought.
+Here, Leighton Gillibrand gives us some insight into this intriguing piece.

 A Knibb in all but Name